Large Batch Pumpkin Scones with Maple Glaze

 Some Notes for Success

-Scones are notoriously “tricky”. but I have found a few things that will help to make your scones easier to make and yield perfect scones every time.
+Scones are notoriously “tricky”, but they don’t have to be.
+I have found a few things that will help to make your scones easier to make and yield perfect scones every time.

 As you can see, I have a 14-cup food processor and it’s pretty full.
 So if you have a smaller one, you will want to do this in batches (just use a large mixing bowl to hold the finished flour mixture)